 Students can apply for the Master of Engineering Co-op just prior to starting their first study semester.

-The process of securing a placement must be a partnership between students and Co-operative Education & Workplace Partnerships.
-Although every effort is made to find a sufficient number of work term positions for all students enrolled in co-op, no guarantee of employment can be made.
+Co-op work term placements are not guaranteed.
+The process of securing a placement is a partnership between students and Co-operative Education & Workplace Partnerships.
 Securing a placement will depend entirely upon the student’s success during the application and the interview processes.

 Work Integrated Learning Coordinator